Quantum Turing Machines Computations and Measurements: Quantum Turing Machines

 \subsection{Initial and final configurations}

 In \BeV, the transition rule described above applies to every state of the machine.
-However, as already remarked in the introduction, this implies a severe restriction on the machines that one can actually consider as valid ones, since the problem of how to read the output forces to ask that, in a ``well-behaved'' QTM, all the states of the configuration in superposition be final.
+However, as already remarked in the introduction, this implies a severe restriction on the machines that one can actually consider as valid ones---the reversibility of unitary operators, and the problem of how to read the output, force to ask that, in a ``well-behaved'' QTM, if a configuration in superposition enters the final state, then all other configurations of the superposition must also enter into the final state.